Darkera007/mygtukai/README.md

 ## 🎯 Project features/goals

 - Github pages
-- CSS file
+- CSS 2 files
-- Easier to work in future
+- Easier to work in the future
 - **NO** responsive design

 ## 🧰 Getting Started